DSHydro/SnowML/docs/Ex1_MoreData.md

 In this expirement 1A, all watersheds were trained *only* using the data from that sub-watershed,as noted below by the paramenter (pre_train_fraction = 0).
 Train/test split was accomplished by reserving the final two thirds of the time period as test data.

-# Results For A Single Watershed - 1711000504
+# Observations and Results

-The first two charts below show actual and predicted swe values for HUC 1711000504, a watershed in the Skagitt basin, under the two approaches.

-**Mean Square Error**  The Prototyped Model with UA Data has a test_mean_squared_error of .0054 which is a significnat improvement over the prior value of .0138.

-** Kling-Gupta Efficiency** We also evaluate model results in terms of [Klinge-Gupta Efficiency](https://en.wikipedia.org/wiki/Kling%E2%80%93Gupta_efficiency), a metric commonly used to assess the performance of hydrological models.
+**More Data = Better Results**
+Including longer time series of data generally increased model fit.
+Figure 1 below graphs actual and predicted levels of swe for two example Huc12 units, 1711000504 and 171100506.
+From visual inspection, using the longer time series from the UA data set appears to decrease overfitting and aid model performance.
+These observations are confimed by two goodness of fit measures: Mean Squared Error ("MSE"), and  Klinge-Gupta Efficiency, (https://en.wikipedia.org/wiki/Kling%E2%80%93Gupta_efficiency), a metric commonly used to assess the performance of hydrological models.
 KGE is a composite measure that considers (i) Correlation (r) between observed and simulated data, (ii) the Bias (β) assesaws S the ratio of the mean of simulated data to the mean of observed data, and (iii) Variability (y), which compares the standard deviations of simulated and observed data to evaluate the model's ability to reproduce the variability in the observed data.
 It is calculated as KGE=1− sqrt((r−1)^2+(β−1)^2+(γ−1)^2).
 KGE values range from negative infinity to 1, with a KGE value of 1 indicating perfect agreement between the simulated and observed data.

+**Discrepency in Model Performance Accross Different Huc12 Units** **Variability in "Actual" SWE Between UA and SnowTel Datasets**

+# Limitations and Questions For Further Research**

+**Mean Square Error**  The Prototyped Model with UA Data has a test_mean_squared_error of .0054 which is a significnat improvement over the prior value of .0138.

+** Kling-Gupta Efficiency** We also evaluate model results in terms of

 For huc 1711000504 **TO DO - maybe give it a name** the test KGE was an eye popping .94, compared to a value of .47 using the prior data.